zeditor01/using_zowe/docs/deloying_ums_and_db2adminfoundation.md

 ## 2. Installing the ZOWE product code.

-UMS V1.2 should be ordered as a portable software instance from ShopZ, and installed using the z/OSMF software management tool.
+UMS V1.2 and DAF V1.2 should both be ordered as a portable software instance from ShopZ, and installed using the z/OSMF software management tool.
 Executing a PSI installation is standard fare for any systems programmer, and not repeated here.

-### 2.1 z/OS datasets installed
+### 2.1 z/OS datasets installed for UMS
 The PSI installation is outside the scope of this document.
 I performed a standard SMPE PSI installation to HLQ "IZP", resulting in the following z/OS Datasets
 ```
 Data Set Names / Objects                       Volume